 Due to the lubrication in oil lubricated air compressors, they make a lot less noise and also maintain a cooler temperature.
 Oil can help draw heat from the compression process while in operation, therefore oil free air compressors produce more heat as well as sound.

-Choosing an air compressor isn’t an easy task, but you should never opt for the cheapest and easiest option out of laziness.
+Choosing an air compressor isn’t an easy task, but you should never opt for the cheapest and easiest option without real consideration, or speaking to an expert.
 Always consider your needs and requirements, and if you require further advice and guidance, talk to an expert to find the perfect one for your application.

 Contact us today for more information.

 Compressed air quality testing is important as, it goes without saying that, we need to breathe fresh in order...